zhangrengang/evolution_example/README.md

 Now, the directory structure like this:
 ```
 $ tree
 ├── all_species_gene.gff    # all GFF
 ├── cds.fa                # all CDS sequences
 ├── pep.faa                # all protein sequences
 ├── species.design        # speceis list
 ├── OrthoFinder            # input for OrthoFinder
 │   ├── Angelica_sinensis.fasta
 │   ├── Apium_graveolens.fasta
 │   ├── ......
 └── wgdi                # input for WGDI
     ├── Angelica_sinensis-Angelica_sinensis.blast
     ├── Angelica_sinensis-Angelica_sinensis.conf
     ├── Angelica_sinensis-Angelica_sinensis.ctl        # for dotplot
     ├── Angelica_sinensis.gff
     ├── Angelica_sinensis.lens
     ├── ......
  ......
 ```
 **Note**: the GENE ID is needed to label with SPECIES ID (e.g. `Angelica_sinensis|AS01G00001`) for compatibility (legacy from OrthoMCL).
-It can be easily labeled with separator `|`:
+It can be easily labeled with separator `|` for your own data; for example:
 ```
 SP=Angelica_sinensis
-# using OrthoMCL command for fasta:
+# using OrthoMCL command for fasta files:
 orthomclAdjustFasta $SP $SP.pep 1
 # or using sed:
 sed 's/>/>'$SP'|/' $SP.pep > $SP.fasta

-# using awk for gff:
+# using awk for MCscanX/WGDI gff files:
 awk -v sp=$SP -v OFS="\t" '{$2=sp"|"$2;print $0}' $SP.gff0 > $SP.gff
 ```
 ### Installation ###
 If you have installed [OrthoIndex](https://github.com/zhangrengang/orthoindex#installation),